TechTucson/Scripting/Hextrike-ai/Readme.md

 ## Configuration

 While running the agent, it will initially ask you for the needed configurations.
-I needed you can update the defaults for
+If needed you can update the defaults for:
 * Hexstrike URL and port
 * Ollama URL and port

-**Always define scope explicitly.**

 ---